 - With no off-site laydown area available in the already-built up area, tooling, casing, and shaft reinforcing cages had to be stored within the 400-ft by 250-ft site limits, adding to the congestion created by the presence of multiple trades onsite simultaneously

 - Strict local construction ordinances governed permissible work hours per day

 To meet the aggressive construction schedule and abide by local ordinances, Keller mobilized and crewed up three drill spreads and two cranes.
 Bi-directional load tests were conducted on two production shafts to measure the capacity of the side shear.
 Thermal Integrity Profiling (TIP) was used to verify shaft quality.
 One load test was conducted in the initial hotel area and one in the garage area.

 A total of 192 production shafts in six different diameters were installed for the project, with each shaft customized to the specific load requirement at that location.
-Casing was advanced through the 60 ft of sand under natural slurry and seated into the stiff clay layer at sufficient depth to ensure a complete seal.
+The casing was advanced through the 60 ft of sand under natural slurry and seated into the stiff clay layer at sufficient depth to ensure a complete seal.
 Shafts were then open-hole drilled under natural slurry to design depth.
 Full-length reinforcing cages were placed, and concrete was tremie-poured, displacing the slurry.
 The temporary casing was then withdrawn.
-The displaced slurry from the concreting process was pumped into holding tanks and reused to drill other shafts prior to being loaded into tanker trucks for off-site disposal at completion of the foundation work.
+The displaced slurry from the concreting process was pumped into holding tanks and reused to drill other shafts prior to being loaded into tanker trucks for off-site disposal at the completion of the foundation work.

-Continual evaluation throughout the project to meet the changes and challenges, the mobilization of multiple rigs and personnel, and a heightened attention to safety in the congested site conditions, ensured that the foundation work was completed successfully and on time, in the process establishing Keller as a preferred foundation contractor with the general contractor.
+Continual evaluation throughout the project to meet the changes and challenges, the mobilization of multiple rigs and personnel, and heightened attention to safety in the congested site conditions, ensured that the foundation work was completed successfully and on time, in the process establishing Keller as a preferred foundation contractor with the general contractor.